wimpysworld/deb-get/README.md

     search for the given regex(7) term(s) from the list of available packages supported by deb-get and display matches.

 show
-    show information about the given package including its install source and update mechanism.
+    show information about the given package (or a space-separated list of packages) including their install source and update mechanism.

 list
     list the packages available via deb-get.